BSpendlove/freeradius-api/README.md

 ## Running the application

-I am certain this section will be updated in the future however for now, you can just clone this project, copy the `.env-example` and rename it to `.env`, fill out the environment variables as required and then finally run `docker-compose up --build`.
+I am certain this section will be updated in the future however for now, you can just clone this project, fill out the configuration variables as required located in `/app/config/app.py` and then finally run `docker-compose up --build`.

 You should technically be able to run this API across multiple FreeRADIUS servers natively without any additional changes however the minimal logging in the API will not be centralized, this is down to the user to properly implement centralized logging.
 While it is technically possible to perform attribute validation when the API isn't running directly on the FreeRADIUS servers, I have found this API works best when you are running it directly on the FreeRADIUS server and then work on the basis of if your radius server is down